Koinly vs Cointracker Crypto Tax Software? The Winner Is?

 The best thing to do is to file, but try to save yourself as much money as possible.
 The way to save money is to keep a cryptocurrency for over 12 months before you sell it.

-After 12 months you pay long-term capital gains tax and this is less money than if you would have sold it within 12 months.
+After 12 months, you pay long-term capital gains tax, and this is less money than if you had sold it within 12 months.

-Since they are the last coins the amount of money you made is probably less than the first ones, right?
-Less money you earned the less you pay in taxes.
+Since they are the last coins, the amount of money you made is probably less than the first ones, right?
+The less money you earned the less you pay in taxes.

 Lastly, I’m currently using CakeDefi for liquidity mining and staking.
 Both are in the process of implementing them for 2021 taxes.